"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Caleb (03:08)

 Each of these steps, especially from the invoice from the vendor, you're manually having to create the vendor bill—keying in everything manually inside of NetSuite so that you can reconcile and say this is the invoice I received from the vendor, which matches what I actually received, which matches what was on the PO in the first place.
 That's really the native process.
 And as many people can tell, those are manually keyed in.
-Now if you've got just 20 invoices from vendors a month, it's probably pretty manageable.
-But there are different layers on top of that where let's say you've got a thousand invoices a month—that would not be sustainable to have a human entering those vendor bills in and then tying them out and matching them against what you actually received to verify that the vendor's invoice is accurate.
+Now, if you've got just 20 invoices from vendors a month, it's probably pretty manageable.
+But there are different layers on top of that, where let's say you've got a thousand invoices a month—that would not be sustainable to have a human entering those vendor bills in and then tying them out and matching them against what you actually received to verify that the vendor's invoice is accurate.

 Lee (05:39)

-That is a really common question we get: what's different between Charted's solution and just NetSuite out of the box.
+That is a really common question we get: What's different between Charted's solution and just NetSuite out of the box?
 It can be a little difficult or confusing to explain because our solution is so deeply embedded within NetSuite.
 Sometimes people don't even realize what is and is not our product.

 Caleb (07:34)